 Grow Regina is entirely run by volunteers working together building a beautiful garden with community spirit.
 Working in the garden is beneficial for both mental and physical health plus it enhances social bonds and belonging.
 Contact us to learn more about how to volunteer.
-Volunteering in the Garden is open to all Regina residents even if you are not a Grow Regina member.
+Volunteering in the Garden is open to all Regina residents even if you do not have a garden, contact us to find out more about associate membership.

 The garden work is shared through committees and work bees.
 The committees are work groups with a chairperson.
 Committees are open to any gardener who wants to contribute.

-Memberships and Allocations – Chair Donna Nelson Scott.
-Takes the applications and assigns garden plots and trees according to the Grow Regina guidelines.
+Memberships and Allocations – Assigns garden plots and trees according to the Grow Regina guidelines.

 Operations – Chair Doug Bouck.
 Maintaining the physical structures of the garden that is: building and fixing cribbing, maintaining water lines and hoses, making signs, moving dirt and general handyman duties.
 Work bees are called when the work is too much for the committee.